cloudmesh-community/book/chapters/cloud/arch-scheduling.md

 such as the view projected by NIST that introduces a service model based on infrastructure, platform, and application.

-However, such a view may provide too little detail to develop meaningful services that uses cloud resources in a multi-cloud environment.
+However, such a view may provide too little detail to develop meaningful services that use cloud resources in a multi-cloud environment.
 For this reason von Laszewski has devised a Y diagram that showcases the interaction between the different layers more clearly we like to refer the reader to the Y-cloud scheduling diagram.